LJM-1997/NCOMMS-24-15301-T/AI-assisted absorbance prediction/Dataset/README.md

 # dataset.xlsx
-The dataset used by the regression models
+The dataset was used by the AI regression models.